freddyvelarde/pycopy/README.md

 ```

 This command will copy the content from test.txt into your clipboard, test it
-pasting it into any test
+pasting it into any text